The Kenepa Plantation in Curaçao

 The Kenepa Plantation is the perfect place on Curaçao to get away from it all, to get lost in nature and spend a relaxing day on the beach with an aquatic wonderland just a few foot-steps away, across the sand of these magnificent beaches.

 Since both beaches are public, there is no entrance fee required.
 But there are beach beds and umbrellas available for rent, along with snorkeling gear, transparent kayaks, and paddle boards.
-For more information, please contact Playa Kenepa or a recommended Curaçao Dive Operator.
+For more information, please contact a recommended Curaçao Dive Operator.

-Tune in for Episode 10, that will release on May 27th, 2020, where will be visiting the Avila Beach Hotel which is the oldest operational hotel in Curacao with a history that dates to 1780.
+Have you enjoyed the Kenepa Plantation Postcard?
+Then dive into Episode 10 where we visit the Avila Beach Hotel which is the oldest operational hotel in Curacao with a history that dates to 1780.

 Tilo and Yvonne Kuhnast, Nature Pics Films